bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 4. See above.
 State is the data accessible to  and controlled by the class component.
 State is altered as a result of user interaction.

 5. When data is updated in state it is passed down to the components in the form of props, or properties.
-Props are the data that define elements contained in presentational components,
+Props are the data that define elements contained in presentational components.